dylan-lang/zlib/documentation/source/reference.rst

 Utility functions
 -----------------

-This functions are implemented on top of the basic zlib stream-oriented functions.
+These functions are implemented on top of the basic zlib stream-oriented functions.
 To simplify the interface, some default options are assumed (compression level and memory usage).